 16.3.2 Control of external devices

 Another traditional application of BCIs is to control external devices (Wolpaw et al. 2002).
 Current single-user BCI systems can achieve reasonable performance for simple control tasks, such as controlling a cursor (Citi et al. 2008) or using a robotic arm to reach and grasp an object (Hochberg et al. 2012), but they might not be accurate enough to control complex devices, such as manipulators with many degrees of freedom.
-In order to enhance accuracy of such complex devices, researchers have developed hybrid BCIs that take into account knowledge from the area to automatise certain tasks (Philips et al. 2007; Müller-Putz et al. 2011).
+In order to enhance accuracy of such complex devices, researchers have developed hybrid BCIs that take into account domain knowledge from the area to automatise certain tasks (Philips et al. 2007; Müller-Putz et al. 2011).

 Multi-mind BCIs have also been introduced in this area to guarantee reliable control of external devices based only on neural signals.
 Three main approaches have been explored in this area: a) single BCI users take turns to operate a shared external device, b) a collaborative BCI is used to control the whole device, or c) multiple single-user BCIs control different parts of a shared device (e.g., roll, pitch and yaw in a plane).
 The strategy of taking turns does not seem to be very promising as groups of users either perform on par (Li and Nam 2016) or worse (Nam, Lee and Bahn 2013) than single BCI users.
 Therefore, this section will mainly focus on strategies b) and c).